-- 1. In the Find screen, use the navigation keys to show By Entry in the display. - When the desired Contacts entry is listed in the display, highlight the contact using the navigation keys (if necessary).
-Then do one of the following: - Press the solution with the number associated with the named contact. - Press the or key to view information about the contact. - Press the Option (left) soft key ().
+- In the Find screen, use the Left and Right navigation keys to show By Entry in the display. - When the desired Contacts entry is listed in the display, highlight the contact using the navigation keys (if necessary).
+Then do one of the following: - Press the key to dial the number associated with the named contact. - Press the key to dial the number associated with the named contact. - Press the key to dial the number associated with the named contact. - Press the Option (left) soft key ().
 The following options appear in the display: - Edit Lets you edit details of the highlighted contact. - Erase Erases the selected contact. - Add New Lets you add a new number to your Contacts list or to the selected contact. - Send Text Msg Lets you send a text message to the selected contact. - Send Pic Msg Lets you send a picture message to the selected contact. - 3.
-Use the navigation keys to highlight an option, then press the or key to enter that option's sub-menu.
+Use the navigation keys to highlight an option, then press the ok key to enter that option's sub-menu.